 You also cannot embroider with the same cotton thread you may use to sew with.
 Polyester and rayon threads are your best choices.
 I’ve actually had great luck with BroThread on Amazon.
 It’s affordable and works great with my Brother embroidery machine as well as the Janome I work on at the library.
 I use prewound bobbins as well to save some time when the bobbin thread color doesn’t matter too much.
 For most projects where the back isn’t visible, it’s ok to use white thread for everything.
 Save yourself some time and not rethread the bobbin as well as the upper thread every thread change!

 Also, make sure to pick an appropriate embroidery machine needle to match your fabric type.
 Using a one-size-fits-all universal needle may not give you the best stitches on some fabrics.
-In many cases, you’ll benefit more from a ball-point needle for knit fabrics.
-This all depends on your chosen stabilizer and if you add any topping, of course.
+While in many cases, you’ll benefit more from a ball-point embroidery needle for knit fabrics, you might have better luck with a universal embroidery needle if using topping.
 Just when troubleshooting shirt embroidery problems, don’t rule out the needle as a possible culprit!